DEATH VALLEY & THE ALABAMA HILLS

 We are here to help, without overwhelming you.

-In the field I am always available to answer questions, provide guidance and feedback, and give you ideas of how to approach your photography.
-In short, if you have questions I’m here for you.
-At the same time, it’s important avoid spending every field session cramming your brain full of as much photography knowledge as possible, as this only leads to overwhelm and an inability to retain anything.
+In the field Josh and Sarah are always available to answer questions, provide guidance and feedback, and give you ideas of how to approach your photography.
+In short, if you have questions we’re here for you.
+At the same time, it’s important to avoid spending every field session cramming your brain full of as much photography knowledge as possible, as this only leads to overwhelm and an inability to retain anything.

-I will also be shooting photos during the trip, both to provide examples and ideas, and so that you can see the scene through my eyes, get inspiration, and learn about my approaches to photography.
+Josh and Sarah will also be shooting photos during the trip, both to provide examples and ideas, and so that you can see the scene through our eyes, get inspiration, and learn about our approaches to photography.

-If you have any questions about the tour experience, let me know!
+If you have any questions about the tour experience, let us know!

 A Typical Day